People at the digital legal lab

 andré janssen is a professor of private law, focusing particularly on contract law, tort law, european private law, and the intersection between law & ai. he is the editor-in-chief of the european review of private law (ERPL).

-Pietro ortolani is assistant professor in international arbitration and transnational dispute resolution.
+Pietro ortolani is professor of digital conflict resolution at radboud university nijmegen.
 He is admitted to the Bar in Italy and he also works as a practitioner, mainly in the field of arbitration.

 ASSOCIATE PROFESSOR OF DATA ETHICS, LAW & POLICY